aankit/EPU/Python_Syllabus.md

 Python as a calculator
 ----------------------
 - Open the Python Interpreter
+- Using the Terminal/Command Prompt
+	- cd
+	- ls or 'dir' (not be confused with dir later on)
 - Simple example - Are you getting paid the right amount?
 	- Variables
 	- Basic Data Types